Making informed decisions with prenatal testing and counseling

 Prenatal genetic counseling is a process that typically includes a review of and discussion about your personal health and pregnancy history as well as your family history and potential risk factors.
 Your prenatal genetic counselor will analyze this information and determine which, if any, tests may provide useful information for reproductive and family planning based on your unique case.
 Your prenatal genetic counselor will go over with you the benefits, limitations, safety and accuracy of all the testing options and results to help you and your partner make informed decisions about your reproductive life.

 The Main Line Health Genetics and Risk Assessment Program provides services for cancer genetics, cardiovascular genetics and prenatal genetics.
 Services are available at eight Main Line Health locations throughout the region.
-To learn more about genetics services, call 484.565.GENE (4363) or visit Genetics and Risk Assessment Program.
+To learn more about genetics services, call 484.565.GENE (4363).